Joy-less/SemVerZero/README.md

 ## Notes

 - The Major, Minor and Patch versions are typed as `long` (64-bit signed integer).
-So, the maximum value of each version is `9,223,372,036,854,775,807`.
+The maximum value of each `long` is `9,223,372,036,854,775,807`.
 - Versions in the [ZeroVer](https://0ver.org) format are accepted.

-## Todo

-- Add SemVer ranges.
-- Upload to NuGet.
-- Try to add .NET Standard 2.0 support.
+- [NPM version ranges](https://docs.npmjs.com/cli/v6/using-npm/semver) are not supported due to their complexity.